DonYoon/guestbook/README.md

 ## Usage

-- To submit a new entry, go to `submit_guestbook.php`.
+1. To submit a new entry, go to `submit_guestbook.php`.
 Enter your name and message, then click "Submit".
-- To view all Guestbook entries, go to `view_guestbook.php`.
+2. To view all Guestbook entries, go to `view_guestbook.php`.

-## Author

-Your Name

-## License

-This project is licensed under the MIT License.